-The cornerstone of reef-regeneration in Biri is the Biri Bud, a new type of artificial reef.
-These are being deployed within the Biri Initiative Coral Restoration Zone to promote growth of soft and hard corals.
+The cornerstone of our reef-regeneration is the Biri Bud, deployed within the Biri Initiative Coral Restoration Zone to promote growth of soft and hard corals.

-The Biri Bud is a variant of the Reefbud, developed in the Philippines by the late Austrian-German environmental geoscientist Dr. Harald Kremnitz and Filipino partner Benjamin Tayag Jr. In 2006, they won a Country Development Marketplace grant from the World Bank to finance a pilot program called "REEForestation Using Recycled Waste Materials", placing Reefbuds offshore from coastal towns.
+The Biri Bud is a variant of the Reefbud, developed in the Philippines by environmental geoscientist Dr. Harald Kremnitz and Benjamin Tayag Jr. In 2006, they won a Country Development Marketplace grant from the World Bank to finance a pilot program called "REEForestation Using Recycled Waste Materials", placing Reefbuds offshore from coastal towns.

 Reefbuds are superficially similar to a much older technology made of concrete, the "Reefball".
 But on close inspection, they are quite different.
 Reefbuds combine environment-friendly inorganic materials (including beach sand, cement and pebbles), and organic materials or "biomass".
 This mix gives Reefbuds the following characteristics:

 POROSITY: A Reefbud is like a sponge, absorbing sea water together with suspended marine life such as spores, plankton and algae.
 Even in strong currents, marine life can latch onto the porous Reefbud as the currents drive them into its cavities.

 CALCIFICATION: The mix of materials in a Reefbud reacts with sea water and triggers a calcification process much like the natural calcification processes that create coral reefs, crab and turtle shells, etc.